Towards understanding two-level-systems in amorphous solids -- Insights from quantum circuits: Background

 This contribution to the noise has been studied for decades and although it is ubiquitous across many different types of devices and experiments, at this stage it is still poorly understood.
 Recently, due to its detrimental effects on coherent superconducting circuits, the need to understand the microscopic origin of this noise has been given a new urgency (see~\onlinecite{Weissman:RMP:1988} and~\onlinecite{Paladino:RMP:2014} for more specialised and in-depth reviews of 1/f noise in condensed matter physics and qubits).
 Qubit coherence depends on both the noise spectral function at the resonance frequency of the circuit \emph{and} at or close to zero frequency.
 It is common that coherence times are limited by the $1/f$ noise power (see section~\ref{sec:TLSinqubits} for more details) making the understanding of its origins of paramount importance.

 The random nature and distribution of relaxation times characteristic of the STM already suggests that an ensemble of TLS might provide a viable model for the $1/f$ noise.
-Although~\textcite{Dutta:RMP:1981} showed several decades ago that a distribution of TLS switching rates $P(\gamma)\sim 1/\gamma$ together with the constant distribution in energy from the STM results in the required spectral characteristics of the noise, the link between TLS ensembles and $1/f$ noise has so far been difficult to prove definitively.
+Although~\textcite{Dutta:RMP:1981} showed several decades ago that a distribution of TLS switching rates $P(\gamma)\sim 1/\gamma$ together with the constant distribution in energy from the STM results in the required spectral characteristics of the noise, the link between a specific case of a TLS ensemble and $1/f$ noise in the same device has so far been difficult to prove definitively.